smsubrahmannian/Topic-Modeling/README.md

 # Topic-Modeling
-This repository help you understand topic modeling through LDA.
+This repository help you understand topic modeling with LDA.
 It also discusses the best practises in this field.

 ## Topics Covered
 1. Introduction to topic modeling